electron/electron/docs/api/net.md

 #### `response.headers`

 An Object representing the response HTTP headers.
+The `headers` object is formatted as follows:

+* All header names are lowercased.
+* Each header name produces an array-valued property on the headers object.
+* Each header value is pushed into the array associated with its header name.

 #### `response.httpVersion`